Between the Bars (blog)

 The project attempts to provide a communication channel for prisoners who lack access to the internet.
-Prisoners write letters and send them by postal mail to MIT.
-Volunteers at MIT then digitize each page and post them on the website in PDF format.
-As of September 2011, the blog has received, scanned, and posted letters from some 275 inmates in Delano, California; Raiford, Florida; Missouri; New Boston, Texas; Walla Walla, Washington; Boscobel, Wisconsin; and elsewhere in the U.S.
+Prisoners write letters and send them by postal mail to the MIT.
+Volunteers at the MIT then digitize each page and post them on the website in PDF format.
+As of September 2011, the blog had received, scanned and posted letters from some 275 inmates in Delano, California; Raiford, Florida; Missouri; New Boston, Texas; Walla Walla, Washington; Boscobel, Wisconsin; and elsewhere in the U.S.